 The Wienerlied really is a phenomenon – what other city can claim to have a whole genre of music named after it?
 First surfacing around 1800, today Wienerlieder songs have since found their way into many musical genres.
 The traditional Wienerlied, as heard at the city’s wine taverns, always focuses on typically Viennese topics such as love, death, wine or the city itself.

-Many of today’s Wienerlied performers are testing the genre’s limits, each in their own way.
+Many creative performers of the Wienerlied break through the genre's boundaries with their music, each in their individual way.

-Voodoo Jürgens’ trademark is humorously dark lyrics executed in Viennese dialect.
+Voodoo Jürgens' trademark are his darkly humorous texts in the Viennese dialect.
 The young, classically trained musician Felix Kramer offers up emotional Viennese ditties that really get under the skin.
 Double act Wiener Blond spice up the classic Wienerlied with beatboxing, loops and pop, while cheeky rockers Wanda and glam poppers Bilderbuch have long been packing out arenas at home and abroad with their music.

 The best way to get an immersive experience of the capital’s music scene is at one of the numerous festivals: wean hean (Wien hören/hear Vienna) and the Accordion Festival take place in the spring, Wien im Rosenstolz in October and its derivative Landpartie in May.
 The Danube Island Festival at the end of June serves up around 600 hours of live music, while Popfest in July shows a cross-section of musical life in the city.

 Audiences can get to know the musicians in person at the capital’s clubs and music venues.
 Ernst Molden, Nino aus Wien, Voodoo Jürgens and Wiener Blond have all created some unforgettable moments at Theater am Spittelberg, with their inimitable takes on the Wienerlied genre that reflect the soul of the city.